 d.
 Provide a full description of how clusters were formed.
 No clusters were formed.
-5. orders of the selected areas clearly identified at the time of canvassing?
-Yes □ No 6.
-Were al l sampled areas visited by canvassing teams? ⊠ Yes (Go to Question 7.) $\square$ No (Respond to Parts a and b.) a.
+5. Were borders of the selected areas clearly identified at the time of canvassing? ☑ Yes ☐ No 6.
+Were all sampled areas visited by canvassing teams? \boxtimes Yes (Go to Question 7.) \square No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen? ☐ Yes ☐ No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
-7. Were fi eld observers provided with a detailed map of the canvassing areas?
-Yes □ No If No , de escribe the canvassing instructions given to the field observers.
+7. Were field observers provided with a detailed map of the canvassing areas? ⊠ Yes □ No If No describe the canvassing instructions given to the field observers

-8. Were field observers instructed to find all outlets in the assigned area?
-Yes □ No If Yes, d If No, respond to Question 9.
-If Yes, describe any instructions given to the field observers to ensure the entire area was canvassed, then go to Question 10. stu- can wh ma dire cor def sid- dy field vassing to the maps pris mark ections to inplete co ined by ites of the second to the secon mple of census tracts is drawn, the team develops maps to be used for the coverage work.
-To ensure that the maps are at a large enough scale to be readable by the eams, the census tracts are broken up into their constituent census block groups for are created.
-Driving directions are created for each census block group map, and the red accordingly with these directions.
-Accommodations are made for the driving overlap between adjoining census block groups within the census tract, to ensure verage.
-Canvassing is conducted only within the interior of the census tract, as to boundaries.
-Within the interior of the census tract, canvassing is conducted on both street, while on the boundaries, canvassing is only be conducted on the side of the within the census tract boundary. out lets to inv nfirms eli ser team uses the driving instructions marked on the maps and looks for potential vestigate.
-When a potential tobacco outlet is spotted, the canvasser stops and gibility by entering the establishment, if needed, to observe that it both sells tobacco t are included in the North Carolina Synar study, and that it is accessible to minors. acco outlet is found, its information will be added to the fieldwork coverage study ined by the canvasser.
-This information includes: NamAddr sus tract ID te of the business tress of the business tress roles relevant to the outlet fra me.
-Canv er also takes a photograph using a cell phone to be used if needed for matching to the assers regularly transmit their completed forms and photographs to North Carolina sure the data is secured for the study.
-9. If a full canvassing was not conducted: a.
+8. Vere field observers instructed to find all outlets in the assigned area? ∑ Yes □ No f No, respond to Question 9.
+If Yes, describe any instructions given to the field observers to ensure the entire area was anvassed, then go to Question 10. stu car wh ma dir cor def the sample of census tracts is drawn, the team develops maps to be used for the coverage of field work.
+To ensure that the maps are at a large enough scale to be readable by the assing teams, the census tracts are broken up into their constituent census block groups for the maps are created.
+Driving directions are created for each census block group map, and the is marked accordingly with these directions.
+Accommodations are made for the driving tions to overlap between adjoining census block groups within the census tract, to ensure plete coverage.
+Canvassing is conducted only within the interior of the census tract, as led by its boundaries.
+Within the interior of the census tract, canvassing is conducted on both of the street, while on the boundaries, canvassing is only conducted on the side of the street is within the census tract boundary. out cor canvasser team uses the driving instructions marked on the maps and looks for potential ts to investigate.
+When a potential tobacco outlet is spotted, the canvasser stops and arms eligibility by entering the establishment, if needed, to observe that it both sells tobacco ucts that are included in the North Carolina Synar study, and that it is accessible to minors. n a tobacco outlet is found, its information will be added to the fieldwork coverage study maintained by the canvasser.
+This information includes: fra Census tract ID Name of the business Address of the business Other notes relevant to the outlet canvasser also takes a photograph using a cell phone to be used if needed for matching to the e.
+Canvassers regularly transmit their completed forms and photographs to North Carolina IS to ensure the data is secured for the study.
+9. f a full canvassing was not conducted: a.
 How many predetermined outlets were to be observed in each area? b.
 What were the starting points for each area? c.
-Were these starting points randomly chosen? ☐ Yes ☐ No Describe the selection of the starting points. е.
+Were these starting points randomly chosen? ☐ Yes ☐ No d.
+Describe the selection of the starting points. e.
 Please describe the canvassing instructions given to the field observers, including predetermined routes.